The information in this document is based on the New Zealand Cloud Computing Code of Practice (v1.01 section 5 only). View the NZ CloudCode website.

 - Access to this data will be granted via a support request to our helpdesk at support@arlo.co.

-- There will be additional charges for access to your data after the service has been ceased.
+- There will be additional charges for access to your data after the service has ceased.

 - Deletion of all customer data at the cessation of our service to you takes place after 30 days.